 - There is no coherent pro-poor land reform policy.

-- There has been increasingly ad hoc land reform planning and implementation resulting in poor returns on public expenditure.
+- There have been a number of ad hoc approaches to land reform planning and implementation resulting in poor returns on public expenditure.

-- Land administration has collapsed.
-The land rights of the poor remain off-register and vulnerable to capture.
+- Land administration has failed to recognise and protect off-register rights.
+The land rights of 60% of South Africans remain off-register and increasingly vulnerable to capture.

 - Refocus the land reform debate and make available reliable information through our new comprehensive website knowledgebase.land